MA Philosophy and Greek

 You will also take either Greek 1A and 1B, or Greek 1C and 1D, depending on your prior knowledge.

-These courses will act as either an introduction to Greek morphology and syntax, or aid further development in Greek knowledge, with linguistic and literary understanding.
+These courses will introduce you to Greek morphology and syntax, or develop your Greek knowledge with linguistic and literary understanding.

 Option courses